makerdao/community/governance/polls/Ratification Poll for Methodology and Review Process for Structured Finance Transactions (MIP 67) - April 11, 2022.md

 start_date: 2022-04-11T16:00:00
 end_date: 2022-04-11T16:00:00
 ---
-# Ratification Poll for Pairwyse Licensure (MIP66) - April 11, 2022.
+# Ratification Poll for Methodology and Review Process for Structured Finance Transactions (MIP 67) - April 11, 2022

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, April 11 at 16:00 UTC.